sfigg/commercialization-public/design/device-experiences/OEM-device-guard-readiness-tool.md

 ---
-title: Windows Defender Device Guard Readiness tool
+title: Windows Defender Device Guard and Credential Guard Readiness tool
 description: Provides guidance on how an OEM can use the WDDG Readiness tool
 MSHAttr:
 - 'PreferredSiteName:MSDN'